PIMCO

-PIMCO (Pacific Investment Management Company, LLC) is an American investment management firm focusing on active fixed income management worldwide.
-PIMCO manages investments in many asset classes such as fixed income, equities, commodities, asset allocation, ETFs, hedge funds, and private equity.
-PIMCO is one of the largest investment managers, actively managing more than $2 trillion in assets for central banks, sovereign wealth funds, pension funds, corporations, foundations and endowments, and individual investors around the world.
-PIMCO’s headquarters are in Newport Beach, California; the firm has over 3,100 employees working in 22 offices throughout the Americas, Europe, and Asia.
+Pacific Investment Management Company LLC (PIMCO) is an American investment management firm.
+While it has a specific focus on active fixed income management worldwide, it manages investments in many asset classes, including fixed income, equities and other financial assets across public and private markets.
+PIMCO is one of the largest investment managers, actively managing more than $2 trillion in assets for central banks, sovereign wealth funds, pension funds, corporations, foundations and endowments, as well as individual investors around the world.
+According to the Sovereign Wealth Fund Institute, PIMCO is the 6th-largest asset manager in the world by managed AUM.

+PIMCO's headquarters are in Newport Beach, California, near the Pacific Ocean.
+The firm has over 3,100 employees working in 22 offices throughout the Americas, Europe, and Asia.
+PIMCO and Allianz Global Investors manage around €2.5 trillion of third-party assets.
+PIMCO is also the world's largest active ETF manager (as well as one of the first to introduce actively managed ETFs).

 History

 PIMCO initially functioned as a unit of Pacific Life Insurance Co., managing separate accounts for that insurer's clients.
 The firm was founded in 1971, launching with $12 million of assets.
 In 2000, PIMCO was acquired by Allianz SE, a large global financial services company based in Munich, Germany, but the firm continues to operate as an autonomous subsidiary of Allianz.

-On September 26, 2014, it was announced that Bill Gross, co-founder and former Chief Investment Officer (dubbed the "Bond King" in the investment arena), was stepping down to join Janus Capital Group.
+On September 26, 2014, it was announced that Bill Gross, co-founder and former chief investment officer (dubbed the "Bond King" in the investment arena), was stepping down to join Janus Capital Group.
 In April 2015, PIMCO announced the hire of former Federal Reserve Chairman Dr. Ben Bernanke as a senior advisor, following in the footsteps of predecessor Federal Reserve Chairman Alan Greenspan.

 Leadership

 PIMCO appointed Emmanuel Roman as CEO effective November 1, 2016.
 He succeeded Douglas M. Hodge, who was CEO from 2014 to 2016.
+According to PIMCO, the members of their global advisory board members are: